InsomniaHax/Deauth/README.md

 # Deauth
-This script is scanning a whole ip address range to retrieve all valid ip addresses and MAC addresses, then you can choose a target to deauhenticate from the network.
+This script scans a whole ip address range and retrieves all valid ip addresses and MAC addresses, then you can choose a target to deauthenticate from the network.

 ## Note:
 ### You should run this script with sudo.